me-stevens/detector-simulations/README.md

 # Detector simulations

 A collection of my very simple simulations, mostly gamma particle detectors.
+There are also some random physics analysis and plotting macros I worked in for the simulations.

 They use CERN's [Geant4](http://geant4.cern.ch) and [ROOT](https://root.cern.ch/drupal) libraries.

 Please find an explanation of the simulations in the dedicated site: http://detectorsims.tk

+For personal reference.

 ## Sim1